gooofy/py-kaldi-asr/README.md

 License
 =======

-My own code is Apache licensed unless otherwise noted in the scritp's copyright headers.
+My own code is Apache licensed unless otherwise noted in the script's copyright headers.

 Some scripts and files are based on works of others, in those cases it is my